Time Evolution within a Comoving Window: Scaling of signal fronts and magnetization plateaus after a local quench in quantum spin chains: Method

-We divide the system into three parts, namely the \textit{comoving window} (CMW) which moves towards the right with the wave front, and two half-infinite regions, a uniform one in front (i.e. to the right) of the window, and an arbitrary one to the rear.
+Our approach is to introduce a division of the system into three parts, namely a \textit{comoving window} (CMW) -- which moves towards the right with the wave front -- and two half-infinite parts, a uniform one in front (i.e. to the right) of the window, and an arbitrary one to the rear.
 The window is chosen wide enough to contain the complete signal front, including the exponentially damped part to the right of the main front, to high precision.
-The signal will therefore not affect the system to the right of the window.
-Likewise, when the window moves with $v_{max}$, modifications in the rear part will not affect the CMW and need not be calculated.
-Since bipartite entanglement \cite{Amico08,Eisler08,Eisler09} spreads at most with $v_{max}$, the bipartite entanglement entropy is significantly lower around the wave front than in the bulk, allowing for low computational effort when using the CMW.
+The signal therefore does not affect the uniform system to the right of the window.
+Likewise, when the window moves with $\vmax$, modifications in the rear part do not affect the CMW and need not be calculated.
+The method is therefore fit for studying fronts of propagating signals, in particular those generated by local quenches.
+Since bipartite entanglement \cite{Eisler09,Eisler08,amico04,Amico08} spreads at most with $\vmax$, the bipartite entanglement entropy is significantly lower around the wave front than in the bulk, allowing for reduced computational effort when using the CMW.